Setup with Locally Built Weaver Components

 Fabric Interoperation Node SDK

-folder.
+A client-layer library (companion to hyperledger/fabric-sdk-node) is defined in the sdks/fabric/interoperation-node-sdk folder.
 This contains functions for Fabric Gateway-based applications to exercise interoperation capabilities via relays and also several utility/helper functions.
 The Fabric-CLI tool, which we will use later, depends on this library.

 To build the library, do the following: